Vimanthan-1/front/README.md

-This is a small change getting made by me
+This is a very small change getting made by me